lvgl/lvgl/docs/overview/event.md

 All objects (such as Buttons/Labels/Sliders etc.) regardless their type receive the *Input device*, *Drawing* and *Other* events.

-However the *Special events* are specific to a particular object type.
+However the *Special events* are specific to a particular widget type.
 See the [widgets' documentation](/widgets/index) to learn when they are sent,

-*Custom events* are added by the user and therefore these are never sent by LVGL
+*Custom events* are added by the user and therefore these are never sent by LVGL.

-The following event types exist:
+The following event codes exist:

 ### Input device events
 - `LV_EVENT_PRESSED`      The object has been pressed